 The shipping industry has also warned the regional approach could distort trade.
 It stated to the International Chamber of Shipping that a mandatory global charge is “strongly preferable over any unilateral, regional application” because such piecemeal approaches could significantly complicate “the conduct of maritime trade.”

-The IMO’s member countries will vote on the various proposals at the Marine Environment Protection Committee’s meeting in July 2023.
-Yet some companies are already taking steps to reduce their carbon footprint.
+Although the IMO and member countries will need to maintain collaborative efforts to ensure that the agreement’s provisions are effectively implemented and that further ambitious measures are put in place, some companies are already taking steps to reduce their carbon footprint.
 For example, Maersk plans to replace several old vessels with new cargo ships that run on fuel alternatives.
 If Japan’s proposed global carbon price is adopted, this move would save Maersk $56 million per year in taxes.